Skip to content

 min_path_sum.rb

-As shown in Figure 14-15, after introducing memoization, all subproblem solutions only need to be calculated once, so the time complexity depends on the total number of states, i.e., the grid size \(O(nm)\).
+As shown in Figure 14-15, after introducing memoization, all subproblem solutions only need to be computed once, so the time complexity depends on the total number of states, which is the grid size \(O(nm)\).

-Implement the dynamic programming solution iteratively, code as shown below:
+Implement the dynamic programming solution based on iteration, as shown in the code below:

 min_path_sum.py